-floods.
-202 Rising CO2 levels could also lead to an irreversible decrease in dry season rainfalls.
-203 This also leads to a decline in the amount of available water essential for food production.
-204 In addition, as is the case in the Sahel (the area between the Sahara desert in the north and the Sudanese savannas in the South), higher temperatures have shortened the growing season, thereby reducing crop yields.
-205 High temperatures can also interfere with pollination and reduce photosynthesis.
+Climate change leads to changes in temperatures and rainfall patterns and increases the frequency and severity of droughts and floods202.
+Rising CO2 levels could also lead to an irreversible decrease in dry season rainfalls203.
+This also leads to a decline in the amount of available water essential for food production204.
+In addition, as is the case in the Sahel, higher temperatures have shortened the growing season, thereby reducing crop yields205.
+High temperatures can also interfere with pollination and reduce photosynthesis.
 Pollination is essential for the reproduction of corn.
 Pollens must fall onto the silk strands that emerge from each ear of corn.
 It must then travel from the silk strands to the attached kernel site where fertilisation will take place.
-High temperatures dry out these silk strands before fertilisation can take place, interrupting the process.
-206 Scientists estimate that pollination of rice crops will fall from 100 per cent at 93 degrees Fahrenheit to nearly 0 per cent at 104 degrees Fahrenheit which will lead to crop failure.
-207
+High temperatures dry out these silk strands before fertilisation can take place, interrupting the process206.
+Scientists estimate that pollination of rice crops will fall from 100 per cent at 93 degrees Fahrenheit to nearly 0 per cent at 104 degrees Fahrenheit; this will lead to crop failure207.

-Furthermore, ecosystems and biodiversity essential for food production is also in danger.
-Climate change, combined with industrial exploitation, threatens plant, animal and marine life.
-On the other hand, the extent, type and frequency of pest infestations, including invasive alien species, will increase.
-Changing climate conditions can provide better breeding grounds for migratory plant pest.
-For example, an increase in winter rains in the Sahel has increased the occurrence of the desert locust which thrives in rainy conditions.
-Moreover, the distribution and occurrence of diseases will also increase, for example Bluetongue which is now moving into more temperate zones in the north of Europe.
+Furthermore, ecosystems and biodiversity essential for food production are also in danger208.
+Climate change, combined with industrial exploitation, threatens plant, animal and marine life209.
+On the other hand, the extent, type and frequency of pest infestations, including invasive alien species, will increase210.
+Changing climatic conditions can provide better breeding grounds for migratory plant pest.
+For example, an increase in winter rains in the Sahel has increased the occurrence of the desert locust which thrives in rainy conditions211.
+Moreover, the distribution and occurrence of diseases will also increase, for example Bluetongue which is now moving into more temperate zones in the north of Europe212.